MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-quantinuum.md

 ![Qiskit circuit result on Quantinuum API validator](../media/azure-quantum-qiskit-hw-result-1.png)

+> [!NOTE]
-Looking at the histogram, you may notice that the random number generator returned 0 every time, which isn't very random.
-This is because that, while the API Validator ensures that your code will run successfully on Quantinuum hardware, it also returns 0 for every quantum measurement.
-For a true random number generator, you need to run your circuit on quantum hardware.
+> While the syntax checker ensures that your code will run successfully on Quantinuum hardware, it also returns 0 for every quantum measurement.
+For a true quantum measurement, you need to run your circuit on quantum hardware.

 ## Estimate job cost